uforic/email-parser/README.md

 -   There is an issue in the HTML DOM parser I'm using; when you pass in a normal looking URL in an `<a>` or `<img>`, some of the GET params get mangled.
 More on this here: [parse_message](./backend/src/cmd/parse_message.ts#26)

--   Rate limiting on the Gmail API: There is some rate limiting done in the job server, it only allows 10 outgoing requests to Gmail at a time.
-In a super fast internet environment, it's possible we would exceed the 100 requests per second allowed per user for the Gmail API.
+-   Rate limiting on the Gmail API: I have a meh implementation of a rate limiter for the Gmail API.
+It looks like we get 250 units per user per second, and a get or list command is 5 units.
+So 50 operations per second.
+I perform 10 operations every 200ms per user in the gmail client.
+A lot not to like about this (jobs held for up to 200ms while they wait, bursty network traffic, etc), but does the trick.

 ## Environment variables guide